py5coding/py5book/developer/how_does_py5_work.md

 ```

 The `self._instance` attribute is the Java `py5.core.Sketch` instance created in step 1.
 Most of py5's methods are really thin wrappers of their underlying Processing Library methods.
 Except for [](/reference/py5vector), all py5 class instances have an `_instance` attribute referencing the underlying Processing object.

+Critically, the API method calls back to Java are with the same thread as the call from `py5.core.Sketch`'s user methods to the user's Python functions described in step 5.
+This means that the context thread issue that doomed the first few py5 prototypes is solved.

 Code written with py5generator's template engine can be customized with decorators or overridden with Python code.